GinoSahagun/Unreal-Engine-Bomberman/README.md

 # Unreal-Engine-Bomberman

 A student project focusing on AI development.
-AI Development Soon to be expected.
+The project uses a well-known game as bomber-man and applies the unreal engine and visual studio into creating a proof of concept game.